Tal Dekel: Academic and professional career

-Between 1996-1997 Dekel served as Chief Curator of the O.R.S Collection, one of the largest human resources companies in Israel.
+Between 1996 and 1997 Dekel served as Chief Curator of the O.R.S Collection, one of the largest human resources companies in Israel.
 Since then, Dekel has curated exhibitions related to her research expertise, such as "Inside and outside the frame: Philippine artists photographing in Israel".

 Since 2001, Dekel is a lecturer in the Women and Gender Studies Program at Tel Aviv University.
 She joined as a lecturer in the Department of Art History in 2010 and was the co-founder of the Israeli Art Track in the department, also serving there as co-chair of the steering committee for Israeli art studies.